-Yes the smell is really is the best way to tell.
+Yes, the smell really is the best way to tell.
 You really are looking for no real smell at all.

 2. Feel the minced meat

 You want to feel the ground turkey.
-If it is slimy or really sticky then it is good chance that it has gone bad and not the risk.
+If it is slimy or really sticky then it is a good chance that it has gone bad and is not worth the risk.

 If it feels slimy and also has then smell then you have 2 reasons to not even bother cooking it.